There are two talent shortages defining enterprise technology hiring in 2026.

 Practical DevOps and pipeline engineering skills.
 This means building CI/CD pipelines, not just running vulnerability scans against them.
 Setting up GitHub Actions or GitLab CI pipelines for real projects.
 Writing Terraform or Pulumi to provision cloud infrastructure.
 Building and deploying containerised applications.
 The security practitioner who has only ever examined DevOps systems from the outside is not ready to build security into them from the inside.

 Cloud platform engineering depth.
-A security practitioner who holds a cloud security certification but has not operated cloud infrastructure operationally — provisioning resources, managing access, troubleshooting deployments — will struggle with the engineering demands of DevSecOps roles.
+A security practitioner who holds a cloud security certification but has not operated cloud infrastructure operationally provisioning resources, managing access, troubleshooting deployments will struggle with the engineering demands of DevSecOps roles.
 Hands-on cloud engineering experience, even through personal projects or lab environments, is necessary to develop the platform intuition required.

-Developer empathy.
-The security mindset, when applied to development teams, can produce friction — security controls that are burdensome, alerts that are too noisy, gates that slow pipelines without proportionate risk reduction.
-The security practitioner moving into DevSecOps needs to develop genuine understanding of developer workflow, velocity concerns, and the business cost of security that adds friction.
+A security practitioner moving into DevSecOps must understand developer workflows, velocity concerns, and the business cost of added friction..
 The best DevSecOps practitioners are security advocates who make security easier for developers, not security enforcers who make development harder.

 How AI Is Changing the DevSecOps Role

-AI is not a peripheral influence on DevSecOps in 2026 — it is restructuring two central aspects of the role simultaneously.
+AI is not a peripheral influence on DevSecOps in 2026 it is restructuring two central aspects of the role simultaneously.

 On the threat side: AI-generated code, as described earlier, is creating new vulnerability patterns at new velocities.
 The static analysis tools that were calibrated for human-written code are being retrained and reconfigured for AI-generated code patterns, and the DevSecOps practitioners responsible for those tools are having to understand the specific vulnerability signatures of AI-assisted development to configure detection appropriately.

-The net effect: the DevSecOps role in 2026 requires not just security and DevOps knowledge, but a specific understanding of how AI changes both the threat environment being defended against and the tooling being used to defend it.
-This is the AI crossover dimension of the role, and it is evolving quickly enough that practitioners who are actively tracking it — through community engagement, tool experimentation, and deliberate learning — have a meaningful advantage over those who are not.
+In 2026, DevSecOps therefore requires more than security and DevOps knowledge.
+It also requires understanding how AI changes both the threat landscape and the defensive tooling.
+This AI dimension of the role is evolving quickly.
+Practitioners who actively follow it through community engagement, tool testing, and continuous learning hold a clear advantage over those who treat the tools as black boxes.

 The Career You Are Building